NFSHubster/Aurelia-PS-Vita/README.md

 🐞 Known Issues 🐞

-- Only touchpad controls are supported. 🙄
+- Touch controls can sometimes act out and register unintended presses

+- Right Analog Sensitivity is too high

-- Initial 1-2 frame drops when first launching/loading the game, then it stabilizes at a smooth 60 FPS. 🚀
+- Initial 1-2 frame drops when first launching/loading the game or a new area, then it stabilizes at a smooth 60 FPS. 🚀

 ⚠️ Disclaimer ⚠️